damiel-hub/open_channel_2024_fall/README.md

 4. **Modify the `watlab.py` Code**
    - Open the `watlab.py` script located in `open_channel_2024_fall-main\W13_environment_setup`.
-   - Replace its content with the updated code provided in the same folder.
+   - Replace its content with the original code.

 5. **Run WatLab**
    - Open the **`watlab-first-script.py`** file using VS Code.